 New Jersey is the fourth-smallest state by area but the 11th most populous and the most densely populated of all 50 states, lying entirely within the combined statistical areas of Philadelphia and New York City.

-The Lenni-Lenape Native American tribe was the dominant population when the Dutch first laid claims to lands here in 1630.
-They referred to the land as Scheyichbi and traded in fur with the Europeans.
+The Lenni-Lenape Native American tribe was the dominant population when the Dutch first claimed land in 1630.
+They referred to the land as Scheyichbi and traded fur with the Europeans.
 The entire region came under England’s rule in 1664, when Colonel Richard Nicolls sailed into New York Harbor and took control of Fort Amsterdam.
 New Jersey, one of the original Thirteen Colonies to revolt against British rule, became the last northern state to abolish slavery in February of 1804.

 Dawning of a New Age (Auto History)